 The course descriptions listed here are modified from the BGSU university catalog to reflect how these courses are implemented at Firelands, specifically.
 For a complete description, refer to the university catalog.
 Semester of offering is subject to change.

-The degree Programs offered at BGSU are diverse; for each of these programs, the first two year's work at Firelands will prepare you for your field of interest.
+The degree Programs offered at BGSU are diverse; for each of these programs, the first year of work at Firelands will prepare you for your field of interest.

 Bachelor of Fine Art in Studio

 - Art Education

 - Digital Art